colindean/problem-diagnosis-remedy-proposal/template-adr.md

 <!-- This is a barebones template specifically for using this PDR format within an Architecture Decision Record (ADR) -->

-# 2. Upgrade Python to enable further development
+# ?.
+XXX ADR TITLE

 Date proposed: 20XX-XX-XX